Skip to content

 openssl ec -in /tmp/firma-standalone/audit.key -pubout -out /tmp/firma-standalone/audit.pub

-Verification of a single line is straightforward in any language with ECDSA P-256 support; the canonical bytes are everything in the event except the signature field, serialized with sorted keys.
+Verification of a single line is straightforward in any language with ECDSA P-256 support.
+The signed payload is the SHA-256 digest of all fields except signature, concatenated in declaration order with newlines.
 A pseudocode verifier:

 from cryptography.hazmat.primitives import hashes, serialization